 Alte Feuerwache

 As Cologne grew beyond its medieval boundaries in the late 19th century, the Agnesviertel district was created in the north.
 One of the first buildings to be erected there was a new main fire station to meet the standards of the growing city.
 Accordingly, the area takes up an area that would otherwise be reserved for an entire block of houses and is therefore a large building complex.
-How else could the fire brigade's heavy equipment have been housed and manoeuvred or drills carried out for emergencies without the corresponding halls and inner courtyard?
+How else could the fire department's heavy equipment have been housed and maneuvered or drills carried out for emergencies without the appropriate halls and inner courtyard?

-Even today, the different areas of the station are still clearly identifiable.
+The different areas of the station can still be identified today.
 The four-storey riser tower stands out most obviously.
-Other parts, such as the stable gates, can be recognised by architectural elements, in this case the round windows.
+Other parts, such as the stable gates, can be recognized by architectural elements, in this case the round windows.

 In addition to its function, the fire station ensemble is also a representative building.
-Red and yellow brick and decorative iron anchors characterise the façade.
+Red and yellow brick and decorative iron anchors adorn the façade.
 The Wilhelminian-style building is consequently a listed building.

 Eligibility